llawlaw23/Food_Production_Analysis/README.md

 🌱 Food Production Sustainability Analysis

-This project analyzes the environmental impact of different food products using the Food_Production dataset.
+In this project i analyzed the environmental impact of different food products using the Food_Production dataset.
 It focuses on greenhouse gas emissions, land use, water consumption, and the role of production stages such as farming, animal feed, transport, and packaging.

 📊 Project Objectives

-The main goals of this project are to answer key usiness questions, including:
+The main goals of this project are to answer key business questions, including:

 - Which foods have the highest greenhouse gas emissions per kilogram?